dh-199-the-shape-of-roman-history/dh-199-the-shape-of-roman-history.github.io/index.md

 # Introduction
-The Shape of Roman History project explores the history of Roman Republic through an analysis of the most up-to-date database of ancient persons available [http://romanrepublic.ac.uk/](url).
+The Shape of Roman History project explores the history of Roman Republic through an analysis of the most up-to-date database of ancient persons available [http://romanrepublic.ac.uk/](http://romanrepublic.ac.uk/).
 Through the existing rdf database, we were able to make new connections and gain a deeper insight into Roman life.
 The data visualizations in this project were created with D3 and Unity3D.
-This project is affiliated with the UCLA RomeLab [romelab.etc.ucla.edu](url).
+This project is affiliated with the UCLA RomeLab [http://hvwc.etc.ucla.edu/](http://hvwc.etc.ucla.edu/).

 ## Visualizations
 ### General Statistics